 - 54-1302.
 LEGISLATIVE FINDINGS AND PURPOSE.
 (1) The legislature finds that the right of conscience is a fundamental and inalienable right.
-It was central to the founding of the United States, has been deeply rooted in our nation's history and tradition for centuries, and has been central to the practice of medicine, through the Hippocratic oath, for millennia. - (2) Despite its preeminent importance, however, threats to the right of conscience of medical practitioners, health care institutions, and health care payers have become increasingly common and severe in recent years.
-The swift pace of scientific advancement and the expansion of medical capabilities, along with the mistaken notion that medical practitioners, health care institutions, and health care payers are mere public utilities, promise to only make the current crisis worse unless something is done to restore conscience to its rightful place. - (3) With this purpose in mind, the legislature declares that it is the public policy of the state of Idaho to protect the right of conscience for medical practitioners, health care institutions, and health care payers. - (4) As the right of conscience is fundamental, no medical practitioner, health care institution, or health care payer should be compelled to participate in or pay for any medical procedure or prescribe or pay for any medication to which such practitioner, institution, or payer objects on the basis of conscience, whether such conscience is informed by religious, moral, or ethical beliefs or principles.
+It was central to the founding of the United States, has been deeply rooted in our nation's history and tradition for centuries, and has been central to the practice of medicine, through the Hippocratic oath, for millennia. - (2) Despite its preeminent importance, however, threats to the right of conscience of health care professionals, health care institutions, and health care payers have become increasingly common and severe in recent years.
+The swift pace of scientific advancement and the expansion of medical capabilities, along with the mistaken notion that health care professionals, health care institutions, and health care payers are mere public utilities, promise to only make the current crisis worse unless something is done to restore conscience to its rightful place. - (3) With this purpose in mind, the legislature declares that it is the public policy of the state of Idaho to protect the right of conscience for health care professionals, health care institutions, and health care payers. - (4) As the right of conscience is fundamental, no health care professional, health care institution, or health care payer should be compelled to participate in or pay for any medical procedure or prescribe or pay for any medication to which such professional, institution, or payer objects on the basis of conscience, whether such conscience is informed by religious, moral, or ethical beliefs or principles.

-(5) It is the purpose of this chapter to protect medical practitioners, health care institutions, and health care payers from discrimination, punishment, or retaliation as a result of any instance of conscientious medical objection.
+(5) It is the purpose of this chapter to protect health care professionals, health care institutions, and health care payers from discrimination, punishment, or retaliation as a result of any instance of conscientious medical objection.